 Another role of parenting that is often overlooked is what I call the role of Challenger.
-In this role, parents also need to know their kids ? what they like and how they learn.
-This takes lots of time ? knowing another person, even your own children, is not easy; and is sometimes ever-changing.
+In this role, parents also need to know their kids, what they like and how they learn.
+This takes lots of time.
+Knowing another person, even your own child, is not easy; and they are ever-changing.

-Every child is different than any other from the time they?re laid in your arms, born with certain pre-dispositions that we still don?t fully understand.
-In your role as a parent, you learn about each child by watching them, touching them, and talking to them.
-When they cry, what they are afraid of in the night or on the playground, who they seem to like or not like ? all of this information is very important when helping them grow in a positive way.
+Every child is different to every other from the time they’re laid in your arms, born with certain pre-dispositions that we still don’t fully understand.
+In your role as a parent, you learn about each child by watching them, touching them, and talking to them: When they cry, what they are afraid of in the night or on the playground, who they seem to like or not like.
+All of this information is very important when helping them grow in a positive way.

 So, as a Challenger, your role is to help each of them develop well-rounded skills that you know are important in everyday life.
-All of us have to get along with other people, for example; so David must learn how to talk to others enough to make his needs known, as well as to get along in a group ? a skill many adults don?t seem to have learned yet!
+All of us have to get along with other people, for example; so David must learn how to talk to others enough to make his needs known, as well as to get along in a group, a skill many adults don’t seem to have learn.

 So in the role of Challenger, some parenting skills include:

-Teach basic rules of conduct, such as sitting at the dinner table ? for toddlers, it may be 5 minutes; and you ?up the ante? for your 5-year-old, 7-year-old and 10-year-old.
-Sounds basic, but it?s amazing how many parents simply give up trying ? and routinely f56acquiesce to pizza on the run.
+Teach basic rules of conduct, such as sitting at the dinner table.
+For toddlers, it may be 5 minutes; and you up the ante for your 5-year-old, 7-year-old and 10-year-old.
+Sounds basic, but it’s amazing how many parents simply give up trying and routinely acquiesce to pizza on the run.